MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Enrolment/Update-MgRoleManagementDirectoryRoleDefinition.md

   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
   - `[Description <String>]`: The description for the unifiedRoleDefinition.
 Read-only when isBuiltIn is true.
   - `[DisplayName <String>]`: The display name for the unifiedRoleDefinition.
 Read-only when isBuiltIn is true.
 Required.
-Supports $filter (eq and startsWith operators only).
+Supports $filter (eq, in).
   - `[InheritsPermissionsFrom <IMicrosoftGraphUnifiedRoleDefinition[]>]`: Read-only collection of role definitions that the given role definition inherits from.
-Only Azure AD built-in roles support this attribute.
+Only Azure AD built-in roles (isBuiltIn is true) support this attribute.
+Supports $expand.
-  - `[IsBuiltIn <Boolean?>]`: Flag indicating if the unifiedRoleDefinition is part of the default set included with the product or custom.
+  - `[IsBuiltIn <Boolean?>]`: Flag indicating whether the role definition is part of the default set included in Azure Active Directory (Azure AD) or a custom definition.
 Read-only.
-Supports $filter (eq operator only).
+Supports $filter (eq, in).
-  - `[IsEnabled <Boolean?>]`: Flag indicating if the role is enabled for assignment.
+  - `[IsEnabled <Boolean?>]`: Flag indicating whether the role is enabled for assignment.
 If false the role is not available for assignment.
 Read-only when isBuiltIn is true.
-  - `[ResourceScopes <String[]>]`: List of scopes permissions granted by the role definition apply to.
+  - `[ResourceScopes <String[]>]`: List of the scopes or permissions the role definition applies to.
 Currently only / is supported.
 Read-only when isBuiltIn is true.
 DO NOT USE.
-This is going to be deprecated soon.
-Attach scope to role assignment
+This will be deprecated soon.
+Attach scope to role assignment.
   - `[RolePermissions <IMicrosoftGraphUnifiedRolePermission[]>]`: List of permissions included in the role.
 Read-only when isBuiltIn is true.
 Required.
     - `[AllowedResourceActions <String[]>]`: Set of tasks that can be performed on a resource.
+Required.
     - `[Condition <String>]`: Optional constraints that must be met for the permission to be effective.
-    - `[ExcludedResourceActions <String[]>]`:
+    - `[ExcludedResourceActions <String[]>]`: Set of tasks that may not be performed on a resource.
+Not yet supported.
-  - `[TemplateId <String>]`: Custom template identifier that can be set when isBuiltIn is false.
+  - `[TemplateId <String>]`: Custom template identifier that can be set when isBuiltIn is false but is read-only when isBuiltIn is true.
 This identifier is typically used if one needs an identifier to be the same across different directories.
-Read-only when isBuiltIn is true.
-  - `[Version <String>]`: Indicates version of the unifiedRoleDefinition.
+  - `[Version <String>]`: Indicates version of the role definition.
 Read-only when isBuiltIn is true.

 INHERITSPERMISSIONSFROM <IMicrosoftGraphUnifiedRoleDefinition[]>: Read-only collection of role definitions that the given role definition inherits from.
-Only Azure AD built-in roles support this attribute.
+Only Azure AD built-in roles (isBuiltIn is true) support this attribute.
+Supports $expand.
   - `[Id <String>]`: Read-only.
   - `[Description <String>]`: The description for the unifiedRoleDefinition.
 Read-only when isBuiltIn is true.
   - `[DisplayName <String>]`: The display name for the unifiedRoleDefinition.
 Read-only when isBuiltIn is true.
 Required.
-Supports $filter (eq and startsWith operators only).
+Supports $filter (eq, in).
   - `[InheritsPermissionsFrom <IMicrosoftGraphUnifiedRoleDefinition[]>]`: Read-only collection of role definitions that the given role definition inherits from.
-Only Azure AD built-in roles support this attribute.
+Only Azure AD built-in roles (isBuiltIn is true) support this attribute.
+Supports $expand.
-  - `[IsBuiltIn <Boolean?>]`: Flag indicating if the unifiedRoleDefinition is part of the default set included with the product or custom.
+  - `[IsBuiltIn <Boolean?>]`: Flag indicating whether the role definition is part of the default set included in Azure Active Directory (Azure AD) or a custom definition.
 Read-only.
-Supports $filter (eq operator only).
+Supports $filter (eq, in).
-  - `[IsEnabled <Boolean?>]`: Flag indicating if the role is enabled for assignment.
+  - `[IsEnabled <Boolean?>]`: Flag indicating whether the role is enabled for assignment.
 If false the role is not available for assignment.
 Read-only when isBuiltIn is true.
-  - `[ResourceScopes <String[]>]`: List of scopes permissions granted by the role definition apply to.
+  - `[ResourceScopes <String[]>]`: List of the scopes or permissions the role definition applies to.
 Currently only / is supported.
 Read-only when isBuiltIn is true.
 DO NOT USE.
-This is going to be deprecated soon.
-Attach scope to role assignment
+This will be deprecated soon.
+Attach scope to role assignment.
   - `[RolePermissions <IMicrosoftGraphUnifiedRolePermission[]>]`: List of permissions included in the role.
 Read-only when isBuiltIn is true.
 Required.
     - `[AllowedResourceActions <String[]>]`: Set of tasks that can be performed on a resource.
+Required.
     - `[Condition <String>]`: Optional constraints that must be met for the permission to be effective.
-    - `[ExcludedResourceActions <String[]>]`:
+    - `[ExcludedResourceActions <String[]>]`: Set of tasks that may not be performed on a resource.
+Not yet supported.
-  - `[TemplateId <String>]`: Custom template identifier that can be set when isBuiltIn is false.
+  - `[TemplateId <String>]`: Custom template identifier that can be set when isBuiltIn is false but is read-only when isBuiltIn is true.
 This identifier is typically used if one needs an identifier to be the same across different directories.
-Read-only when isBuiltIn is true.
-  - `[Version <String>]`: Indicates version of the unifiedRoleDefinition.
+  - `[Version <String>]`: Indicates version of the role definition.
 Read-only when isBuiltIn is true.

 INPUTOBJECT <IDeviceManagementEnrolmentIdentity>: Identity Parameter
   - `[AndroidDeviceOwnerEnrollmentProfileId <String>]`: key: id of androidDeviceOwnerEnrollmentProfile